MattKevan/signum/README.md

 Q: Can I migrate content from platforms like WordPress or Medium?
 A: Tools for importing content from major platforms are planned for future development.
 Content would be converted to Markdown format, preserving metadata and structure where possible.

-Q: How secure is the cryptographic system?
-A: Signum will use Ed25519, a widely respected and secure elliptic curve cryptography system.
-All cryptographic operations will rely on well-tested, standard libraries.
-User keys are managed by the client and stored securely using platform capabilities (e.g., OS keychain, browser Web Crypto API).

 Q: What about performance and SEO for published sites?
 A: The Signum client application will be optimized for performance in fetching and rendering content.
 For sites viewed directly on the web (outside the Signum client), performance will depend on the efficiency of the optional web-viewer/ script and standard static file serving.
 SEO is addressed through rss.xml, manifest.json, site.yaml metadata, and the potential for the web-viewer/index.html to contain pre-rendered metadata or be crawlable by search engines.
 The best user experience and richest features are within the Signum client.